Divorce in Colorado (called "Dissolution of Marriage")

 5 - whether you need to have a final court hearing (called “permanent orders”) to resolve any remaining issues.

-I'm worried about what my spouse may do when s/he sees I'm asking for a divorce.
+I'm worried about what my spouse may do when they see I'm asking for a divorce.
 Is there any legal protection for me?

 When you file your divorce petition and serve it on your spouse, an automatic temporary injunction is in effect that will prohibit both you and your spouse from taking certain actions while your divorce case is pending in court.
 This will prevent both of you from the following: